omkarium/rufendec/README.md

 ### In-Place Encryption and Decryption

 If you do not wish to create a separate target directory whether it is to place the encrypted or decrypted files, then you should not pass the [TARGET_DIR] argument in the command line.
-Along with that, you must send the `-d` option to delete the source files in the <SOURCE_DIR>, otherwise both the source and target files would end up in the same source directory
+Along with that, you must send the `-d` option to delete the source files in the <SOURCE_DIR>, otherwise both the source and target files would end up in the same source directory.

+But beware that delete only removes the links of inodes from your filesystem.
+The source files could still exist on your device.
+Hence, it is recommended to not use the delete option, and shred the source files using programs like 'shred' in linux separately.
+However, if your device is an SSD, due to the nature of SSD's having extra sectors than listed for redundancy, some of your files could creep into sectors which are considered dead and your OS cannot touch or be aware of such bad/illegal sectors, so shred may not truly delete the file.
+Hence, it is adviced to use HDDs to store and wipe data.
+Some SSD's also come with secure wipe provided by the manfucturer.
+If security is a MUST for you, then its better to go with FDE.

 --------------------------------------